 Even with your student back at home to complete their semester online, it’s not your job to provide constant supervision.
 It's up to them to implement good habits, but you can still make this a topic of discussion.
 Talk about accountability and why it's so important to remain engaged and dedicated, even if their classes look a little nontraditional right now.
 They’re not home to take a break — they’re still responsible for finishing the semester and completing all their coursework.

 Especially if they have their laptops connected to social media accounts and text strands, push notifications contribute to digital distraction.
 Suggest to your student that they silence these alerts when they're online to watch lectures or complete coursework so that they can be completely present while learning.

 Schools typically offer a wide variety of support resources, and writing and tutoring centers will still be staffed even though consultations will have to take place virtually.
 If your student is having trouble focusing or struggling with the material in a class, urge them to contact their professor or advisor and ask for guidance.
 This is a challenging time for everyone, but your high school teachers and college faculty and staff are still available and truly want students to be successful.

 We can't expect our children to avoid distraction all the time.
 Instead, we can aim for a balance.
 Try to work with your student to establish boundaries.
 For example, agree on times when their smartphones and social accounts will be off or unreachable while they work on their online classes, and try to limit the amount of study breaks they take when “school” is in session.

 Digital distractions affect all of us.
 But because they haven’t known anything else, younger generations struggle the most with productivity, performance and distinguishing what really deserves their full attention from what push notifications tell them is important.

-There are sure to be lots of challenges and frustrations as students transition to online courses — but they can still finish the semester strong.
-In fact, the adjustments they're learning to make now will only help them focus more effectively when they return to campus in the fall.
+There are always going to be challenges and frustrations with online courses but your student can still be successful, and the new skills they're learning will also help them focus more effectively in their in-person classes.